fjah90/test_squadmakers/README_en.md

   * Executes parallel HTTP requests with `HttpClientFactory` and `async/await`.

 ## Architecture
-Clean Architecture with clear separation of concerns.
+Hexagonal Architecture with clear separation of concerns.

 ```
 ┌──────────────────────────┐